 - Synchronous Text Interaction – How to use Canvas chat.
 Be aware that this tool must be enabled in the left-hand navigation menu.
 How to enable links in the Navigation Menu.

-- Blackboard Collaborate Ultra – This synchronous tool can be used to facilitate live online interaction with your students, such as office hours or hosting virtual sessions.
-How to use Blackboard Collaborate Ultra.
+- Microsoft Teams – This synchronous platform can be used to facilitate live online interaction with your students, such as office hours or hosting virtual sessions.

 Step 6: Assessing Student Learning